bradchristie/taminations-flutter/assets/c1/concentric_concept.md

 # Concentric Concept

-From any appropriate formation (half the dancers must be centers and half must be outsides): The centers do the call in their group, while the outsides work with each other and do the call around the outside.
+From any appropriate formation (half the dancers must be Centers and half must be Outsides): The Centers do the call in their group, while the Outsides work with each other and do the call around the outside.
 The diagrams show who works with whom on a Concentric
 call: